Skip to content

 Terrains

 In Pixel Stories, terrains are created by providing a source tileset and selecting the type.
-We currently support 4 types of tilesets.
+You can find more about how to import terrains from tilesets in the Game Assets Doc.

 Auto Tiling

-Once the terrain is created, an auto tileset is generated in the background and the terrain can now be drawn into the map!
-Auto tiling uses the auto tileset and determines how each tile connects with its neighboring tiles.
+Once you’ve created a terrain, the terrain can now be drawn into the map!
+The auto tiling will determine how each tile connects with its neighboring tiles.

 Terrain Layers